veloren/book/src/contributors/developers/debugging.md

 Edit the "Name" field however you want.
 Then here's the interesting part : Editing the "Command" field

-By default, the "Command" field should have "run" in it, keep it and add "--bin {bin} --profile debuginfo -Z unstable-options" where bin is the name of the binary to debug (veloren-server-cli, veloren-voxygen, ...).
+By default, the "Command" field should have "run" in it, keep it and add "--bin {bin} --profile debuginfo" where bin is the name of the binary to debug (veloren-server-cli, veloren-voxygen, ...).

-The "Command" field should then contain something similar to "run --bin veloren-server-cli --profile=debuginfo -Z unstable-options".
+The "Command" field should then contain something similar to "run --bin veloren-server-cli --profile=debuginfo".

 If you have any question, please reach out to me (infrandomness#4003) on the Veloren discord server :P.